 .
 Repeat Client Retention is another critical KPI for salons and spas, as 80% of revenue is brought in by repeat clients.
 The industry average sits at 75%, but our team recommends setting your goal at 85%

 How can your business accomplish (or ideally exceed) this goal?
 One tip is to practice rebooking at the end of every service.
-Clients are far more likely to schedule their next appointments during their current visit, so be sure all Service Providers are trained on how to rebook their clients effectively.
+Clients are far more likely to schedule their next appointments during their current visit, so be sure all Service Providers are trained on how to rebook their clients effectively and use salon booking software

 For Meevo 2 users, another practice that can help is to run reports showing all clients who haven’t booked an appointment over the past few months.
 You can use the results to call, email, or text these clients to remind them of the latest news at your salon or spa (such as updated hours and offerings), and prompt them to book their next service.